hivesolutions/scudum/doc/rasp.md

 CONFIG_DEFAULT_HOSTNAME="scudum"
 ```

-Disable the LZ4 compression support
+Disable the LZ4 compression support, as it would require extra tools:

 ```text
 CONFIG_HAVE_KERNEL_LZ4=n